baichen318/arch-explorer/artifacts/README.md

 ## Once for all

-Once you have finished all pre-requisites discussed above, you can use one command to reproduce all experimental results.
+Once you have finished all prerequisites discussed above, you can use one command to reproduce all experimental results.

 - One command to reproduce all experimental results.
 The command can take an extremely long runtime (For high-end Linux server machines, *e.g.*, 80 cores of Intel(R) Xeon(R) CPU E7-4820 v3 @ 1.90GHz with 1 TB main memory, this artifact can take around approximately two weeks to complete.).